 Got Hawaii on your mind?
 I can’t say I blame you.
 The Aloha State is full of incredible scenery and ever since I got back I’ve been constantly dreaming of how quickly I can go back.
 Like, checking Google Flights on the regular to see if I can still make it back in time during whale season.
 I’m obnoxious and also I’m unashamed, it’s who I am.
-So if you decide on your trip and the island of Hawaii makes your travel plans, I’ve got the perfect 4-day Big Island itinerary for you.
+So if you decide on your trip and the island of Hawai’i makes your travel plans, I’ve got the perfect 4-day Big Island itinerary for you.
 My trip to Hawaii was split between the Big Island and Maui, which I highly recommend for a trip.
 And because I’m me and have got your back, here’s the Maui itinerary I used and loved.
+Also thinking about Kauai?
+Got a Kauai itinerary for you too.

 The Short Version of my 4-Day Big Island Itinerary